Deepak9912/My-Phone/README.md

 ## Marketing
 ______

-The site was optimized by careful selection of keywords.
-The following steps were taken to do this:

-1. The entire table consists of important relevant topics based upon my initial understanding of the business.
-2. Using these topics, a 'brain dump' of keywords was made orientated around common topics and themes within the business.
-3. Topics and keywords were then tried out on Google and the relevant suggestions it gave were added to the keyword list.
-4. Words crossed out in red were removed due to too having too much competition using **Wordtracker**.
-5. Words crossed out in blue were removed due to the lack of relevance and not being specific to the site.

-    Words in Yellow denote the sites "Short Tail Keywords" Words in Green denote the sites Long Tail Keywords"

-An example of how these words were used throughout the site can be seen below in the screenshot found on the website’s homepage:

-PIC

 ### Search Engine Optimization

 -	Words/phrases included within semantic HTML elements were optimized using the keywords above.